Life Coaching & Executive Coaching FAQs

 How long does coaching last?

-The logistics of life coaching vary depending on the client’s needs and the coach’s preferences.
-In many cases, life coaching occurs mostly or exclusively over the telephone or web conferencing.
-Martha Anne is also available for life coaching services at her office space in Birmingham, Alabama.
-Fees for life coaching are based on pricing by-the-session, by-the-month, or by-the-package, and are paid in advance.
+The logistics of coaching vary depending on the client’s needs and the coach’s preferences.
+Coaching can occur over the telephone, web conferencing, or in person.
+Dr. Rich works with clients in all of these ways, including meeting in person at her office in Birmingham, Alabama.
+In the case of executive coaching, Dr. Rich sometimes works at the client’s office.
+Fees for coaching are priced by-the-session, by-the-month, or by-the-package, and are paid in advance.
 At the beginning of coaching, the details regarding meeting place, time, duration, and fees are agreed upon by the client and coach in writing.